Mid Vermont Christian Wants Back in Sports League After Ban | Education | Seven Days | Vermont's Independent Voice

 "As a religious organization, the school has a statutory and Constitutional right to make decisions based on its religious beliefs, including hiring and disciplining employees, associating with others, and in its admissions, conduct, and operations policies and procedures," the statement reads.
 "By signing this form, the Mid Vermont Christian School does not waive any such right."

-Despite that, the state awarded Mid Vermont the independent school status it sought, through 2028.
+Despite that, Mid Vermont Christian remains an approved independent school.
 During the 2022-23 school year, the school received $56,000 in public dollars to pay the tuition of four students, according to the Agency of Education's most recent data.

 Mid Vermont's current lawsuit is an extension of the central role religion plays at the school.
 For example, while some Vermont religious schools accept students of any faith, Mid Vermont does not.